ash-project/ash/documentation/topics/resources/calculations.md

   @impl true
   # A callback to tell Ash what keys must be loaded/selected when running this calculation
+  # you can include related data here, but be sure to include the attributes you need from said related data
+  # i.e `posts: [:title, :body]`.
   def load(_query, opts, _context) do
     opts[:keys]
   end